Five people charged with assaulting police officers in Ħamrun brawl

 One of the assaulted officers also lost a bodycam in the fracas, they said.
 The camera has not yet been located.

-Prosecutors were out in force for the arraignment – a deputy Commissioner, a superintendent, six inspectors and various other officers were all present.
+Prosecutors were out in force for the arraignment – a Deputy Commissioner, a superintendent, numerous inspectors and various other officers were all present.

 Defence lawyers included Franco Debono, Arthur Azzopardi, Mario Mifsud, Jacob Magri, Matthew Xuereb, Charles Mercieca, Alex Scerri Herrera and Nicholas Mifsud.